ltrgoddard/thesis/temp.markdown

 > slightly strange to a generation which has never been forced face to
 > face with the bitter futility of war.[^210]

-The point of this comparison might seem to be to distance the 1955 cohort from their wartime equivalents, men of Donald Davie’s generation who would by this point have been well on their way to positions of adult authority, some perhaps serving as schoolmasters.
+\noindent The point of this comparison might seem to be to distance the 1955 cohort from their wartime equivalents, men of Donald Davie’s generation who would by this point have been well on their way to positions of adult authority, some perhaps serving as schoolmasters.
 Yet there is also, in the easy use of the term ‘forbears’, a deliberate claim to continuity—indeed, the very act of making the comparison implies that there is something comparable.
 The author strengthens the sense of tradition by going on describe the school’s English master, Basil Harvey, as ‘the spiritual god-father of SIX ever since its first appearance’, before expressing hope that the revived magazine ‘will not die an early death \[…\] will not sink back into oblivion.’[^211] The 1955 issue itself is a striking object.
 Large post quarto in format, the